liveahero-wiki/liveahero-wiki.github.io/_events/2011chapter2.md

 | 2020/12/14 | 12~Final |

 In commemoration of the new chapter release, a limited time gacha summon is also released which include {% chara_link Gammei %} (Hero and Sidekick), {% chara_link Suhail %} (Hero and Sidekick) and {% chara_link Mokdai %} (Hero and Sidekick).

+## Main Quests

+Finish all chapter 2 main quest for mission rewards, rewards details can be found in [Mission](/guide/mission/#main-quest)

+{% include quest-group.html chapterId=102 %}